 Don’t think the operator of the auxiliary down box gets a vacation.
 There is a piece of tape attached to the auxiliary box.
 The person running the box keeps track of the penalties: infraction, number of offender, who called the foul, the yardage marked off, quarter and time.
 The line judge then confers with the auxiliary box person during a break to update his game card.
 When the quarter is winding down, box operators can count the clock down when a snap is near the expiration of time or the two-minute warning.

 The down judge and line judge switch sidelines after halftime, and the primary and auxiliary crews do so as well.

 The chain gang is supplied by the home team.
 While the chain gang might enjoy a home team win, they must not cheer or make any other partisan displays.

-If a chain gang member gets confused on the down any other aspect of the line to gain, they can inquire of the head linesman or line judge.
+If a chain gang member gets confused on the down any other aspect of the line to gain, they can inquire of the down judge or line judge.
 But, the chain gang does not have the authority to make a ruling on the down.
 They can assist the officiating crew with information — and, recently, the league office authorized the chain crew to speak up in the case of an egregious error, especially as it pertains to downs — but only the game officials can make a ruling.

 There have been calls to put computer chips in footballs and lasers on the field to measure for a first down, but the chains have endured well over 100 years, making it older than the NFL itself.